tensorflow/swift/docs/GraphProgramExtraction.md

 ### Adding generics

 The Swift generics model can be provably desugared using generics specialization - and of course, this is also an important performance optimization for normal Swift code!
-This is a huge expansion of the expressive capabilities of our system: it allows the rules around the “dtype” of Tensors to be captured and enforced directly by Swift.
+This is a huge expansion of the expressive capabilities of our system: it allows the rules around the `dtype` of Tensors to be captured and enforced directly by Swift.
 For example, we can expand our example above to look like this:

 ```swift
 struct Tensor<Scalar : AccelerableByTensorFlow> {